Book name : ”SMP Concept-based 3D Constitutive Models for Geomaterials”

 - The Sekiguchi-Ohta model and its stress-dilatancy relation

-- An anisotropic hardening elastoplastic model for Ko-consolidated clays and sands
+- An anisotropic hardening elastoplastic model for K0-consolidated clays and sands

 - Comparison of model predictions with experimental results